 She’s been with Danella for decades and is still acquiring new skills.
-We talked with Rae DeAntonio about what’s kept her at Danella, her responsibilities as Assistant Project Manager, and the memory she likes to share.
+We talked with Rae DeAntonio about what’s kept her at Danella, her responsibilities as Assistant Project Manager, and the memories she likes to share.

 Rae, is it true that you recently hit a big employment milestone?